DNA replication is described as semiconservative. What does this ... | Study Prep in Pearson+

 A

-Each daughter DNA molecule contains two newly synthesized strands and none of the original strands.
+Each daughter DNA double helix contains two newly synthesized strands and no parental strands.

 B